TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                                     **show_object** convex hull should be displayed.
 It is possible to set several frames.
 In that case frames would be displayed as states.
+    cluster_area                True                If set ``True``, clusters' areas are estimated with kernel density estimation method (KDE) and plotted as countour. cluster_area_precision      10                  Precision of KDE method in clusters' areas estimation method.
+                                                    This options controls number of grid points per one square A as used in KDE.
+Higher values means better precision.
+                                                    Number of points can be calculated as $P^{2/3}$. cluster_area_expand         1                   Space occupied by clusters' points can be expanded before KDE calculation.
+This option controls amount of A by which the cluster space is expanded.
+                                                    Average amount of expansion can be calcualted as $E^{2/3}$.
     ==========================  ================    ==========================================================================================